 Contact your mentor to try and strengthen that relationship as much as you can.
 Don’t be afraid to ask for help and be willing to be vulnerable and voice your concerns or doubts.
 Ask for what you want.

-Try to have some idea of what you want to get out of the program and be willing to do some deep, honest reflecting.
+Try to have some idea of what you want to get out of the program and be willing to do some deep, honest reflection.

 Be proactive in engagement with the mentor.
 Respect each other’s time and effort.
 Have a goal and work towards it.
 Get regular feedback and seek advice.